Soap Online Tutorials

 Non-toilet soaps

-Soaps are key components of most lubricating greases and thickeners.
+So-called metallic soaps are key components of most lubricating greases and thickeners.
+A commercially important example is lithium stearate.
 Greases are usually emulsions of calcium soap or lithium soap and mineral oil.
 Many other metallic soaps are also useful, including those of aluminium, sodium, and mixtures thereof.
 Such soaps are also used as thickeners to increase the viscosity of oils.
-In ancient times, lubricating greases were made by the addition of lime to olive oil.[49]
+In ancient times, lubricating greases were made by the addition of lime to olive oil, which would produce calcium soaps.
+Metal soaps are also included in modern artists' oil paints formulations as a rheology modifier.
+Metal soaps can be prepared by neutralizing fatty acids with metal oxides:

 2 RCO2H + CaO → (RCO2)2Ca + H2O